shimizukawa/rst2textile/README.rst

 Limitation
 ============
 * Not supported: some textile syntax at http://redcloth.org/textile
-* Not auto install dependency libraries(docutils).
+* pysetup: Not support auto install dependency libraries(docutils).

 ToDo